influxdata/docs-v2/content/influxdb/cloud-serverless/guides/prototype-evalutation.md

 Cloud Serverless still uses this term.

 InfluxDB Cloud Dedicated has only ever used the InfluxDB 3.0 storage engine.
-Its names are more traditionally aligned with SQL database engines.
+Resource names in Cloud Dedicated are more traditionally aligned with SQL database engines.
 Databases are named "databases" and "measurements" are structured as tables.
 "Tables" or "measurements" can be used interchangeably.